Australian Government advice for Latvia

 When entering Latvia you are required to have a passport with at least three months’ validity remaining.
-You are also required to have a valid health insurance policy that guarantees coverage of any health-related expense during your stay.
+You are also required to have a valid health insurance policy that guarantees coverage of any health-related expense during your stay, including repatriation.
 If you do not have appropriate insurance, you may be required upon arrival to purchase appropriate medical insurance.

-Latvia is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Latvia without a visa in some circumstances.
+Latvia is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Latvia without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.

 The export of religious materials and antiques is subject to strict export controls.
 Local authorities can confirm prior to purchase whether export of such items is permitted.